klozn/10-javascript/00-essentials/10-git/29-git-advanced-additional-topics/10-revert-reset-checkout/codelab01/README.md

 git reset codelab03.txt
 ```

 **Note**: git reset defaults to HEAD.
-HEAD is the pointer to our last commit.
+HEAD is the pointer to our last commit (of our current checked-out branch).
 What we're asking Git - more or less - is to reset *codelab03.txt* to the state it has on HEAD.
 Since *codelab03.txt* is new and uncommitted - meaning it doesn't exist on HEAD - the file will be unstaged.